amrubal/cs360proj/README.md

 ## User Manual
 - Clone repository by running 'git clone https://github.com/amrubal/cs360proj.git '
 - Navigate to folder path/to/cs360proj and open folder in your chosen IDE/editor (I recommend webStorm or VScode)
+    - You can also commit and push via your chosen IDE
 - Create a new branch by running 'git checkout -b <NAME_OF_NEW_BRANCH>'
 - Run index.html locally to see what the project currently looks like
 - Add any additions/changes of your choosing